 On the basis of this initial evaluation: Yes or No?
-I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
-No I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-Yes I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
-No I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-No I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier Environmental Impact Report (EIR) or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-Signature ( Date 7 3 202 24 Brittany Lamson Interim General Mana Print Name Title ager Big Bear Lake Municipal Water District Agency
+I find that the proposed project COULD NOT have a significant environment, and a NEGATIVE DECLARATION will be prepare effect on the d. Νο I find that although the proposed project could have a significant environment, there will not be a significant effect in this case be project have been made by or agreed to by the project proponer NEGATIVE DECLARATION will be prepared. t effect on the cause revisions in the nt.
+A MITIGATED Yes I find that the proposed project MAY have a significant effect on an ENVIRONMENTAL IMPACT REPORT is required. the environment, No I find that the proposed project MAY have a "potentially significat "potentially significant unless mitigated" impact on the environme effect 1) has been adequately analyzed in an earlier document papplicable legal standards, and 2) has been addressed by mitigate based on the earlier analysis as described on attached sheets.
+A ENVIRONMENTAL IMPACT REPORT is required, but it must an effects that remain to be addressed.
+No I find that although the proposed project could have a significant environment, because all potentially significant effects (a) have adequately in an earlier Environmental Impact Report (EIR) or N DECLARATION pursuant to applicable standards, and (b) have mitigated pursuant to that earlier EIR or NEGATIVE DECLARAT revisions or mitigation measures that are imposed upon the prop nothing further is required. t effect on the been analyzed IEGATIVE been avoided or TON, including posed project, No Signature Date Jared Cheek Print Name Big Bear Lake Municipal Water District Agency